actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * Make it easy to set up an easy to use cross platform or run a local environment that doesn’t mess up what’s currently there e.g. (https://cloud.gov/docs/ops/creating-a-local-dev-environment-in-Virtual-Box/)
     * pyenv, jenv, Rbenv, venv, virtualenv, [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)
-    * :+1: Vagrant boxen test locally!
+    * :+1: Vagrant boxen in ordet to test locally!
     * :+1: Docker containers
+    * :+1: The ability to create individualized development environments in the cloud e.g. [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com), [Google](https://cloud.google.com/), [Digital Ocean](https://www.digitalocean.com/), etc in order to safely deploy, iterate and test in a separate (and safe) environment

 ### Culture